-Many of the causes of leg swelling, such as prolonged standing or sitting or an injury, are relatively harmless in the long term, and your doctor often can easily identify the reason for the problem.
-Sometimes, however, leg swelling may be a sign of a more serious disorder, such as heart disease or a blood clot.
-It's important to seek prompt diagnosis and treatment when leg swelling occurs for no apparent reason or is accompanied by apparently unrelated symptoms, such as breathing difficulties or chest pain.
+Many of the causes of leg swelling, such as an injury or prolonged standing or sitting, are easily identified.
+Sometimes leg swelling may be a sign of a more serious disorder, such as heart disease or a blood clot.

 - Chest pain lasting more than a few minutes

 - Fainting or dizziness

 Also, seek immediate care if your leg swelling:

 - Occurs for no apparent reason

 - Is related to a physical injury, such as from a fall, a sports injury or a car accident

 Nonemergency problems related to leg swelling still need prompt care.
 Leg swelling that is the side effect of a drug can look just like leg swelling caused by a kidney disorder.
 Make an appointment as soon as possible so that your doctor can diagnose the underlying problem.

 Before your appointment, consider the following tips: